alsash110/comm-2216-obs/docs/navigating/navigating.md

 ## Command Table

-Below is a list of some of the most commonly used commands to navigate Linux.
+Below is a list of some common Linux commands.

 **Note**: This list is not exhaustive.